vineethkumarv/sv-wiki/Functions.md

 **output:**

 ![func pass by ref1](https://user-images.githubusercontent.com/110412468/188600795-1c972676-f695-4f83-8fcf-b2567a85cd43.png)

+              Fig.6- output for function call passing arguments with reference

 In the above example, here trying to call the function by passing the variables reference which means the values addend and augend in the main module and in the automatic function both share the same space of memory.
 In the example mentioned both static and automatic were given the sum and swapped the variables which are performed in automatic but not in static function.